jmorey4158/SequenceStudio2017/README.md

 <p>The local storage is handled using the Entity Framework.
 I made this coie (over ADO.NET and T-SQL) because I was doing a
 Code-First rendition and the data set is small.
 This way I could specify the POCOs and let EF create the SQL procs for me.
 Lazy?
 Maybe, but query performance wasn't a priority for this project.</p>
+<p>However, the real beauty of this approch is that I can easily and smoothly point to a network DB, or one in the cloud, like an Azure DB, an not have to re-code.
+Awesome!</p>

 <h3>Delegates</h3>
 <p>Because the types of sequences are similar in many ways and the Methods that manipulate them are similar,